 Trust your instincts, I wrote a good sixty thousand words on my first novel before I realized.
 The plot was terrible.
 There was no way around it.
 People had hinted, they had “Pleaded strongly” I didn’t listen.
-I kept to the original plot until it jumped off the page and slapped me.
+I kept to the original plot jumped off the page and slapped me.
 It was that bad.

 I put aside seventeen chapters.
 Took out a clean piece of paper, (okay, I made a new word file) and started over.
 Some of the characters got a major makeover.
 Jaden went from bossy and rude to painfully shy.
 Draven was still amazingly hot, but less of a jerk.
 Isla was and shall always be, the original Ice Queen.
 The point is, I recognized where I went off, and I rewrote it all.
 Is it completed?
 Yes, but the editing, that will take a bit longer.

 “You’ve never heard of the Millennium Falcon? … It’s the ship that made the Kessel run in less than 12 parsecs.”

 My novels are the Millennium Falcon.
 Not the Falcon that every knows from watching the movies two hundred times, (or more), but the Falcon that Luke first heard about.
 He had no clue what the Falcon was.
 The same way most of you have never heard about my writing.

 Lack of faith occurs all the time.
 When I’m struggling to make a scene happen.
 When a well-meaning friend or relatives say’s “good luck with that,” in a sarcastic tone of voice.
 There are times when all writers have problems with their books or scripts, when they feel like giving up.